 “The maturation of influencer marketing - Brands want to work with influencers who are not just amplifiers but have a social conscious.

 The pandemic has shown us that an over consumeristic society isn’t all good for the planet.
 Influencers that have clear vision and purpose on their niche will thrive.”

 Social Media Trend #7

 Brands will lead in social media decentralization

-The most important things about social media - socializing, connection, maintaining relationships - are the very things that COVID-19 made that much more complicated.
-To counter it, brands need to double down on making sure their platforms, apps, and channels include a social component to them.
+The most important things about social media - socializing, connecting, maintaining relationships - are the very things that COVID-19 made more complicated in real life.

-Communities are key, but they’re not just limited to the main social media platforms anymore.
-Many brands are now building their own in-house social networks, with in-app forums and features to take back control of their audiences.
-Decentralized social media has a different infrastructure with no central server and no company controlling the site.
+Communities are key, but they’re no longer limited to the major social media platforms.
+Many brands are now building their own in-house social networks, with in-app forums and features, so they can take back control of their audiences.
+Decentralized social media has a different infrastructure, with no central server and no company controlling the site.

-The coming year will see a continuation of brands leading the way with a stronger interaction aspect to the customer experience.
+2022 will see more brands leading the way with a stronger interaction aspect to the customer experience.

 “Due to the seismic shift in marketing, social media and marketers must provide AI-driven voice-first experiences to ensure their message breaks through the increased content saturation in the right context on the user's choice of device and/or platform based on how, when, and where they want to receive it.”